elminson/country-comparison-api/README.md

   Use load balancer
   Use multiple availability zones
   Split static (we can create static file for the most frequently requested countries) files to different server/service.
-(AWS S3 and CloudFront CDN)
+(AWS S3 and CloudFront CDN) https://www.npmjs.com/package/loadtest used to test hits to the API
   ```

   * What if the 3rd party provider is not available?
 How resilient is our API?